 For investors specifically interested in day trading, there are numerous strategies to try.
 Technical analysis might be among the most popular strategies, as entire communities of traders have sprung up around this school of thought.

 One thing’s for sure: having a rule-based trading strategy of some kind is a must for short-term traders.
 Here are five strategies for day trading cryptocurrency.

 Technical analysis (TA) involves using mathematical indicators and chart patterns to try and predict which way prices will move next.
 Some technical indicators are simply generated with a computer program like TradingView (RSI, for example), while others must be identified by humans looking at charts (the cup-and-handle pattern, for example).

 One popular technical indicator is the relative strength index (RSI).
 This appears as a single line beneath a chart with a value between 0 and 100.
 The closer the RSI gets to 100, the more overbought conditions are thought to be, meaning prices could fall.
 The closer the RSI gets to 0, the more oversold conditions are thought to be, meaning prices could rise.
 This is one example of how someone day-trading cryptocurrency might use TA.

 2. News and Sentiment Analysis

-While it’s less popular among short-term traders, looking at headlines and overall market sentiment can also be used in Bitcoin day-trading.
+While it’s less popular among short-term traders, looking at headlines and overall market sentiment can also be used in crypto day-trading.
 Sometimes, big news items can move crypto markets quickly.

 For example, on the day this article was written in mid-April 2021, the nation of Turkey announced that it would ban Bitcoin and other cryptocurrencies as payment options within its borders.
 This sparked a global crypto market selloff, with Bitcoin falling about 3.2% initially and more than 10% later.